-Such code is difficult to understand and maintain, and the likelihood of mistakes when using it is great.
+Such code is difficult to understand and maintain, and the likelihood of mistakes is strong.
 Think about what happens if another method, which calls Sqrt(), passes its parameters through the same static variables operand and result.

-If we have to use the same functionality for deriving square root in a subsequent project, we will not be able to simply copy the method Sqrt(), but rather we will have to copy the classes MathParams and MathUtil together with all of their methods.
+If we have to use the same functionality for deriving a square root in a subsequent project, we will not be able to simply copy the method Sqrt(), but rather we will have to copy the classes MathParams and MathUtil together with all of their methods.
 This makes the code difficult to reuse.

-In fact, the above code is an example of bad code according to all rules of Procedural and Object-Oriented Programming and if you think twice, you will certainly identify at least several more disregarded recommendations from those we have given you so far.
+In fact, the above code is an example of bad code with respect to rules of Procedural and Object-Oriented Programming and if you think twice, you will certainly identify more disregard for recommendationsthat we have given so far.

 Best Practices with Coupling

 The most common and advisable way of invoking a well written module’s functionality is through interfaces.
-That way, the functionality can be substituted without clients of the code requiring changes.
+In that way, the functionality can be substituted without clients of the code requiring changes.
 The jargon expression for this is "programming against interfaces".

-Most commonly, an interface describes a "contract" observed by this module.
-It is good practice not to rely on anything else other than what’s described by this contract.
-The use of inner classes, which are not part of the public interface of a module, is not recommended because their implementation can be substituted without substituting the contract (we already discussed this in the section "Abstraction").
+Most commonly, an interface describes a "contract" observed by a module.
+It is good practice not to rely on anything other than what’s described by this contract.
+The use of inner classes, which are not part of the public interface of a module, is not recommended, because their implementation can be substituted without substituting the contract (we already discussed this in the section "Abstraction").

-It is good practice that the methods are made flexible and ready to work with all components, which observe their interfaces, and not only with definitive ones (i.e. to have implicit requirements).
-The latter would mean that these methods expect something specific from the components they can work with.
+It is good practice that the methods are made flexible and that they are ready to work with all components, which observe their interfaces, and not only with specifically defined components (i.e. to have implicit requirements).
+The latter means that the methods have to expect something specific from the components they can work with.
 It is also good practice that all dependencies are clearly described and visible.
 Otherwise, the maintenance of such code becomes difficult (it is riddled with stumbling-blocks).

-A good example of strong cohesion and loose coupling we can find in the classes from the standard namespaces System.Collections and System.Collections.Generic.
+We can find good examples of strong cohesion and loose coupling in the classes from the standard namespaces System.Collections and System.Collections.Generic.
 These .NET classes for working with collections have strong cohesion.
-Each solves a single problem and allows easy reuse.
+Each solves a single problem and allows for

+easy reuse.
 These classes have another characteristic of high-quality programming code: loose coupling.
 The classes, implementing the collections, are not related to one another.
 Each works through a strictly defined interface and does not give away details of its implementation.
-All methods and fields not from the interface are hidden, in order to reduce the possibility of coupling with them.
-Methods in the collection classes do not depend on static variables and do not rely on any input data except for their inner state and passed parameters.
-This is good practice every programmer sooner or later attains with gained experience.
+All methods and fields not part of the interface are hidden, in order to reduce the possibility of coupling to them.
+Methods in the collection classes do not depend on static variables and do not rely on any input data, except for their inner state and their passed parameters.
+This is good practice that every programmer sooner or later masters with gained experience.

 Spaghetti Code

 Spaghetti code is unstructured code with unclear logic; it is difficult to read, understand and maintain; it violates and mixes up consistency; it has weak cohesion and tight coupling.
 Such code is associated with spaghetti, because it is just as tangled and twisted.
-When you pull out a strand of spaghetti (i.e. a class or method), the whole dish of spaghetti can turn out tangled in it (i.e. changes in one method or class lead to dozens of other changes because of the strong dependence between them).
-It is almost impossible to reuse spaghetti code, since there is no way to separate that part of the code, which is practically applicable.
+When you pull out a strand of spaghetti (i.e. a class or method), the whole dish of spaghetti can become tangled with it (i.e. changes in one method or class lead to dozens of other changes, because of the strong dependencies between them).
+It is almost impossible to reuse spaghetti code, since there is no way to separate that part of the code, which might be practically applicable.